Sergey Mikhalkov

-Sergey Vladimirovich Mikhalkov (Сергей Владимирович Михалков; – 27 August 2009) was a Soviet and Russian author of children's books and satirical fables.
+Sergey Vladimirovich Mikhalkov (Сергей Владимирович Михалков; – 27 August 2009 (96 years)) was a Soviet and Russian author of children's books and satirical fables.
 He wrote the lyrics for the Soviet and Russian national anthems.

 Life and career

-Mikhalkov was born in Moscow, to Vladimir Aleksandrovich Mikhalkov and Olga Mikhailovna (née Glebova).
+Born in Moscow, into the noble Mikhalkov family, as the son of Vladimir Aleksandrovich Mikhalkov and Olga Mikhailovna (née Glebova).
 Since the 1930s, he has rivaled Korney Chukovsky, Samuil Marshak and Agniya Barto as the most popular poet writing for Russophone children.
 His poems about enormously tall "Uncle Styopa" ("Дядя Стёпа") enjoyed particular popularity.
 Uncle Styopa is a friendly policeman always ready to rescue cats stuck up trees, and to perform other helpful deeds.
 In English, his name translates as Uncle Steeple.

 As a 29-year-old in 1942, Mikhalkov's work drew the attention of the Soviet Union's leader Joseph Stalin, who commissioned him to write lyrics for a new national anthem.
 At the time, the country was deeply embroiled in World War II and Stalin wanted a more patriotic theme for the national anthem, to replace The Internationale.

-Mikhalkov penned words with writer El-Registan (1899-1945) to accompany a musical score by the composer Alexander Alexandrov (1883–1946) that became known as State Anthem of the Soviet Union.
-The new anthem was presented to Stalin in the summer of 1943 and was introduced as the country's new anthem on January 1, 1944.
+Mikhalkov penned words with writer El-Registan (1899–1945) to accompany a musical score by the composer Alexander Alexandrov (1883–1946) that became known as State Anthem of the Soviet Union.
+The new anthem was presented to Stalin in the summer of 1943 and was introduced as the country's new anthem on 1 January 1944.

 Upon the death of Stalin in 1953, the lyrics, which mentioned him by name, were discarded during the process of de-Stalinization and the anthem continued to be used without words.
-Mikhalkov wrote new lyrics in 1970, but they were not submitted to the Presidium of the Supreme Soviet until May 27, 1977.
-The new lyrics, which removed any reference to Stalin, were approved on September 1 and were made official with the printing of the new Soviet Constitution in October 1977.
+Mikhalkov wrote new lyrics in 1970, but they were not submitted to the Presidium of the Supreme Soviet until 27 May 1977.
+The new lyrics, which removed any reference to Stalin, were approved on 1 September and were made official with the printing of the new Soviet Constitution in October 1977.

 During the Soviet era, Mikhalkov and his wife, Natalia Konchalovskaya, sometimes worked for the KGB, for example by presenting undercover KGB staff officers to foreign diplomats, as in the case of French ambassador Maurice Dejean, who was compromised by the KGB in the 1950s.
 His younger brother Mikhail Mikhalkov was also a notable writer as well as a KGB agent.